quixio/quix-docs/docs/create/fork-project.md

     02:14 And the way that you work with these is you fork them into your own GitHub or you might have another provider like Mercurial.

     02:25 For example, GitLab, but you'll fork the project, this public project into your own GitHub account.
-So I have a Git account here on GitHub and I'm going to fork this public repo into here and then I'm going to connect quicks to my repo.
+So I have a Git account here on GitHub and I'm going to fork this public repo into here and then I'm going to connect Quix to my repo.

     02:50 So let's start by forking repo.
 Now the main thing that you need to do here is you you're going to need all the branches.